Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Lower Bounds

 In the following we will exclusively work with the {\sc $\GAP{\gamma}$-Split Paired Min Cut} problem.
 We will show that, unless \ETH is false, there is no FPT algorithm solving \textsc{$\GAP{2-\eps}$-Split Paired Min Cut} for any $\eps > 0$.
-Our hardness result is based on a reduction from a gap version of \textsc{Densest $k$-Subgraph}.
+The starting point of our reductions is a gap version of 2CSP.
+This is the variant of CSP with binary constraints and no language restrictions (i.e. any relation may appear in the constraints).
+In this setting it makes sense to include the domain $D$ as part of the input.